dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/SSHinGithub.md

 ## Step 1: Log into your GitHub Account
 First, log into your GitHub account at [GitHub.com](https://github.com/login).

-If you do not currently own a GitHub account, one can be made [here](https://github.com/signup).
+If you do not currently have a GitHub account, you can make one [here](https://github.com/signup).

 Upon logging in, you will be taking to you GitHub home page, which will look something like this: